 STEM-Designated Programs and OPT Work Permit Extensions

-Please see the STEM-list programs provided by the U.S. Department of Homeland Security and corresponding UNC Charlotte STEM designated programs (below) to determine if a particular graduate program qualifies for the OPT extension.
+Please see the STEM-list programs provided by the U.S. Department of Homeland Security for the most up-to-date information.
+Corresponding UNC Charlotte STEM designated programs listed below, may qualify for the OPT extension.

 |DEGREE PROGRAM TITLE||DEGREE ABBREVIATION||CIP CODE|

 |Instructional Systems Technology||MEd||13.0501|